fasminelee/fasminelee.github.io/index.markdown

 ---
 layout: default
-title: Peter's Corner
+title: fasminelee's Corner
 ---

-Hi there, I am Peter Wang, an [Open Source][oss] enthusiast.
+Hi there, I am Fasmine Lee, an [Open Source][oss] enthusiast.
 This site is dedicated to providing information about [me](resume.html) and [what I do](/work).

 I am a screencastr at <http://haoduoshipin.com>.